 Bytes Description 1:0 Controller ID (CNTLID): This field contains the controller ID (i.e., the value of the CNTLID field in the Identify Controller data structure) of the controller whose status is reported in this data structure.
+If the controller is a dynamic controller (refer to the NVMe over Fabrics specification) that is not associated with a host, then the Controller ID field shall be set to FFFh.
 Reservation Status (RCSTS): This field indicates the reservation status of the controller described by this data structure.
 2 Bits 7:1 are reserved Bit 0 is set to '1' if the controller is associated with a host that holds a reservation on the namespace.
-7:3 Reserved 15:8 Host Identifier (HOSTID): This field contains the Host Identifier of the controller described by this data structure.
+7:3 Reserved 15:8 Host Identifier (HOSTID): This field contains the 64-bit Host Identifier of the controller described by this data structure.
 23:16 Reservation Key (RKEY): This field contains the reservation key of the host associated with the controller described by this data structure.